Franklin-Siqueira/unclefrank-blog/README.md

 https://...

 This is a sample implementation of a blog app, using Angular components.
+It's not meant to update the MOCK DATA but e-mail funcionality works as long as valid e-mail API credentials are placed in an .env file.

+Further UI changes are being provided and will be available soon.

+Please, feel free to contribute.

 ---
 **Building**